 About Mattias Olsson

 I guess I began to “wake up” with the 9/11 attacks.
 Not with the attacks themselves – rather with how they were handled.
 What types of questions were asked afterwards.
-What types of explainations were given.
+What types of explanations were given.

 We were all in shock.
 I lived in Brooklyn at the time, and witnessed the second plane strike from my roof.
 The weeks and months following were really weird.
 I found myself glued to the television a lot.
 I was trying to understand what had happened and why it had happened.
 I mean really understand it.
-But all I heard from the “experts” on TV were that these were “evil doers” who were “jealous with our freedom” and that the best thing we could do to help the situation, really, was to go shopping or hit a Broadway show.
+But all I heard from the experts on TV were that these were “evil doers” who were “jealous with our freedom” and that the best thing we could do to help the situation, really, was to go shopping or see a Broadway show.

 As far as my working life, my “career”, that had been so heavily hinged upon craving acceptance from the “film business”, wanting to be approved through selections of my work to prestigeous film festivals and through cooperation with fancy tv networks … well, that all changed too.